dkooll/diffy.nvim/README.md

 A neovim plugin for validating terraform hcl resources against provider schemas.

-It analyzes your terraform configurations and helps identify missing required properties and blocks, including nested dynamic ones.
+It analyzes your terraform configurations and submodules, helping identify missing required properties and blocks across your entire project, including nested dynamic ones and cross-module dependencies.

 ## Usage